wesmc7777/Azure-IoT-C-SDK-Reference/iothub-h/iothub-deinit.md

 ---
 title: "IoTHub_Deinit function reference | Microsoft Docs"
 titleSuffix: "Azure IoT C SDK"
-description: "This is the function reference page for IoTHub_Deinit() in the Azure IoT C SDK.
+description: "This is the function reference page for the IoTHub_Deinit() function in the Azure IoT C SDK.
 This SDK is used with Azure IoT Hub and Azure IoT Hub Device Provisioning Service"
 manager: timlt
 author: wesmc7777
 ms.author: wesmc